Western American Art: History

 During the eighteenth century, the subjects of the paintings focused mainly on the dramatic landscapes of the continent, and the artists aimed to achieve accuracy of the scenes depicted in the paintings.
 The "Moccasin Error" in a painting called The Death of General Wolfe demonstrated how the artists during that period treated the accuracy of the subject.
 For this painting, Henry Laurens pointed out that the Indian in the picture was shown without moccasins, which was unrealistic because the Native warriors would not join in a fight without what they regarded as an indispensable part of their fighting equipment.
 Benjamin West, who painted The Death of General Wolfe, admitted this error and fixed it by adding a pair of moccasins at the left corner.

-In nineteenth century, the western U.S. states and territories was considered as a symbol of freedom and unknown, encouraging artists to give support to the movement.
+In nineteenth century, the western U.S. states and territories were considered a symbol of freedom and the unknown, encouraging artists to give support to the movement.
 After the Louisiana Purchase of 1803, artists and explorers were inspired by the changes to enter the West, which provided a stage for the young people to challenge their abilities.
 Later, more mature artists helped to form the integrated picture of the westward expansion, shaping the view of democratic values of Americans.
-Due to the expansion, the conflict and displacement of Native Americans came to the stage of art history in the West.
-George Catlin, who gave up the law career, was an example of this.
+Due to the expansion, the conflict and displacement of Native Americans came to art history in the West.
+George Catlin, who gave up a law career, was an example of this.
 Catlin began drawing portraits of Indians from more than 50 tribes, also recording hunting scenes, tribal rituals, and landscapes in his paintings.
-These paintings then became valued and historical resources because of the accuracy of details of the paintings.
-From the 1830s to 1850s, the paintings turned to concentrate on the concepts of Native Americans as "noble savages".
-With the increasing conflicts between white settlers and Indians around mid-century, the portrayal of Native Americans tended to be negative, as the portrayal of Indian changed from "noble red men" to hostile savages.
-Thus, the major subject became that Indians would eventually lose and control of the land due to the white settlers during the late 1850s.
+These paintings then became valued as historical resources because of the accuracy of details of the paintings.
+From the 1830s to 1850s, the paintings tended to concentrate on the concepts of Native Americans as "noble savages".
+With the increasing conflicts between white settlers and Indians around mid-century, the portrayal of Native Americans tended to be more negative, as the portrayal of Indian changed from "noble red men" to hostile savages.
+Thus, the major assertion became that Indians would eventually lose control of the land due to the white settlers during the late 1850s.